Our Advantages

 We want to hear from you!

-A/C: Assist Control (Volume Control)
+AC: Assist Control (Volume Control)

 SIMV: Sychronized Intermittent Ventilation (Volume Control)

-NIV: Non-Invasive Ventilation
+NIV: Non-Invasive Positive Pressure Ventilation

 Weight